jingwen-z/jingwen-z.github.io/_posts/2016-11-11-analyse-total-amount-of-compensation.md

 In order to record the business operation of GAR, we have several databases.
-Thus, during this internship, my principal mission is according to the business procedure of GAR, merge all databases into one with the process ETL (Extraction -Transfer-Load), then analyse data to get the valuable information, which contributes to our business.
+Thus, during this internship, my principal mission is according to the business procedure of GAR, merge all datasources into one with the process ETL (Extraction -Transfer-Load), then analyse data to get the valuable information, which contributes to our business.

-Since I will finish it in two weeks, here I will share you its most interesting and important part – data analysis with machine learning algorithms.
+Since I will finish it in two weeks, here I will share you its most important and interesting part – data analysis with machine learning algorithm.
 In consideration of the business of our division, the most important thing is not only establishing business relation with more and more banks, but also limiting the amount of compensation.
 Thus, I analysed the influence of different elements